afsalthaj/zendesk-search/README.md

 ### Pre-requisite

-Make sure the following are available in your system.
+Please make sure the following are available in your system.

 * Java11
 * sbt